Yitang Zhang: Research

 On April 17, 2013, Zhang announced a proof that there are infinitely many pairs of prime numbers that differ by less than 70 million.
 This result implies the existence of an infinitely repeatable prime 2-tuple, thus establishing a theorem akin to the twin prime conjecture.
 Zhang's paper was accepted by Annals of Mathematics in early May 2013, his first publication since his last paper in 2001.
 The proof was refereed by leading experts in analytic number theory.
-Zhang's result set off a flurry of activity in the field, such as the Polymath8 project.
+Researchers built off of Zhang's result, for example in the Polymath Project.

 If P(N) stands for the proposition that there is an infinitude of pairs of prime numbers (not necessarily consecutive primes) that differ by exactly N, then Zhang's result is equivalent to the statement that there exists at least one even integer k < 70,000,000 such that P(k) is true.
 The classical form of the twin prime conjecture is equivalent to P(2); and in fact it has been conjectured that P(k) holds for all even integers k.
 While these stronger conjectures remain unproven, a result due to James Maynard in November 2013, employing a different technique, showed that P(k) holds for some k ≤ 600.
 Subsequently, in April 2014, the Polymath project 8 lowered the bound to k ≤ 246.
-With current methods k ≤ 6 is the best attainable, and in fact k ≤ 12 and k ≤ 6 follow using current methods if the Elliott–Halberstam conjecture and its generalization, respectively, hold.
+If the Elliott–Halberstam conjecture and its generalization, respectively, hold, then k ≤ 12 and k ≤ 6 follow using current methods.